 Employment Outlook and Salary Information

 Graduates of associate's degree programs in child care, sometimes called child development or early childhood education, are prepared to work with young children in schools or day care centers.
 They also might start their own child care businesses.

-The U.S. Bureau of Labor Statistics (BLS) predicted that jobs for child care workers could increase by 14% between 2012 and 2022 (www.bls.gov).
-The BLS attributed this anticipated growth in part to increased emphasis on the importance of educational programs for young children.
-The median salary for child care workers in May 2014 was $19,730, the BLS reported.
+The U.S. Bureau of Labor Statistics (BLS) predicts that jobs for child care workers could increase by 5% between 2014 and 2024.
+The BLS attributes this anticipated growth in part to increased emphasis on the importance of educational programs for young children.
+The BLS reports that the median salary for child care workers in May 2015 was $20,320 (www.bls.gov).

 Professional Certification and Continuing Education